* Q4 GDP growth revised to 2.5 pct from 2.6 pct

 The U.S. Commerce Department said gross domestic product expanded at a 2.5 percent annual rate, instead of the previously reported 2.6 percent pace.

-Strong economic data earlier in the month had raised fear among traders that U.S. interest rates would rise faster than previously expected, sparking Wall Street's biggest selloff in two years.
+Strong economic data earlier in the month had raised fears among traders that U.S. interest rates would rise faster than previously expected, sparking Wall Street's biggest selloff in two years.

 Online retailer Etsy jumped 18 percent after its revenue beat estimates, and off-price apparel seller TJX rose 6.5 percent after reporting upbeat same-store sales.

-Advancing issues outnumbered decliners on the NYSE by 1,960 to 475.
-On the Nasdaq, 1,577 issues rose and 628 fell.
+Declining issues outnumbered advancers on the NYSE by 1,456 to 1,319.
+On the Nasdaq, 1,488 issues fell and 1,232 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva)